 Another pleasure of walking the neighborhood is seeing who has flowers already, despite the recent snows, and who is waiting, like me, to pop pansies into the ground.
 In the breaks between blizzards the front yards are dotted with bright yellow dandelions.

-From April to November Jesse out planting flowers, moving rocks, transplanting rose bushes.This winter Jesse had me order $150 worth of plants and seeds, which have not arrived yet.
+From April to November Jesse was out planting flowers, moving rocks, transplanting rose bushes.This past winter Jesse had me order $150 worth of plants and seeds, which have not arrived yet.
 (Colorado is notorious for May blizzards, even June blizzards, sometimes.
 But you can’t let that stop you.)

-So watch out, Park East Neighborhood! this Still Lovely It Girl (see above) is out and about cheering Spring and celebrating quarantine’s end.
+So watch out, Park East Neighborhood!
+This Still Lovely It Girl (see above) is out and about cheering Spring and celebrating Quarantine’s end.
 Maybe soon without masks!